 In addition, consider using open forms to improve clarity.

-While it isn’t necessarily a new font, you’ll likely continue to see a lot more of Sans Serif on healthcare websites in 2021 as it’s a safe, clear typography that exudes professionalism.
+While it isn’t necessarily a new font, you’ll likely continue to see a lot more of Sans Serif on medical websites in 2022 as it’s a safe, clear typography that exudes professionalism.

 Finally, avoid using more than three different fonts, as too much variety will confuse the reader and harm the website’s aesthetics.